 The crisis continued to worsen, as a mysterious bombing campaign commenced around Bangkok and the government continuing to threaten a crackdown; deputy prime minister Suthep Thaugsuban, who was in charge of security, asked “innocent people” to leave the protest sites as the government must crack down on “terrorists”.
 A red shirt proposal that the government dissolve parliament within 30 days was rejected by the government, while Abhisit’s proposal in early May for elections in November 2010, along with a ‘Roadmap to Reconciliation’ was also rejected by the red shirts.
 It appears then that a split had emerged within the red shirts, with rumors that Thaksin overrode some of the red shirt leaders’ desire to accept Abhisit’s proposal.

 It was a tragedy.
 The military enclosed the protest camp and over the course of several days cracked down on the red shirts using live ammunition.
 The protest leaders were booed as they declared an end to the protests, and instead arsonists of unknown affiliation began setting fire on multiple buildings in the city, including two shopping centers and the Stock Exchange.

-Abhisit had come to power hoping for reconciliation.
-It is true that Abhisit had, technically, come to power legitimately through parliamentary means.
+It is true that Abhisit had, technically, come to power through legitimate parliamentary means.
 However, the fact that his premiership was possible only after extensive judicial activism and coalition deal-making (including whispers of military pressure) created a crisis of legitimacy almost immediately.
 The prime minister, despite his qualifications and reputation as a ‘clean politician’, was doomed from the start.
 Two years into his premiership, Bangkok had become a battlefield.
 The country was more divided than ever.